rymarinelli/Blog/content/authors/admin/_index.md

 -
 ---

-Ryan Marinelli is a Big Data Engineer with DXC Technology.
+Ryan Marinelli is a Data Scientist at Metrum Research Group and will be a doctoral student at the University of Oslo.
 Ryan's interest is in data science and GIS.
-In particular, Ryan specializes in spatial statistics and spatial econometrics.
-In terms of other skills, Ryan is strong with data engineering and uses Spark and batch amongst other technologies.
+In particular, Ryan specializes in machine learning and has a passion for cyber security analytics and spatial statistics.